0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

 1. A **normal** reference **can't** store an **rvalue** **but** a **const reference can**.
 2. A **normal reference parameter** of a function **can't** accept **an rvalue** **but** a **const reference parameter can**.

-#### How to Identify Whether a Value is an Lvalue or an Rvalue

-1. Define a normal reference for a value, if it can be store by a reference, it is an lvalur.
-    Otherwise, it is an rvalue.

 #### Rvalue References (`Type&&`)